lucuma13/prem-down/README.md

 brew install prem-down
 ```

+3. Check that the action is now available when right-clicking a `.prproj` file, under "Quick Actions > Downgrade for older Premiere".
+If it isn't, switch it on manually with "Quick Actions > Customise…"

 #### Windows

 Download the installer from [here](https://github.com/lucuma13/prem-down/releases/latest) and open it (Windows will warn about an unknown publisher, choose "More info" > "Run anyway").
 Alternatively, install from Terminal: